maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/README.md

 Statistical analysis code accompanying the TVCG manuscript **“Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”**

 This repository contains two analysis components with different purposes.
 The main component, **`General_ANOVA_ART_Analysis/`**, provides a reusable and configurable R workflow for factorial statistical analysis.
+It is designed to accommodate both data that satisfy the assumptions required for parametric ANOVA and data for which those assumptions are not adequately met, using either ANOVA or [aligned rank transform (ART) ANOVA](https://dl.acm.org/doi/abs/10.1145/1978942.1978963) as appropriate.
 The second component, **`Statistical_Analysis_Code_for_Pilot_Study/`**, preserves the study-specific analysis used for the manuscript's pilot study.

 > **Synthetic-data notice:** The example datasets included in this repository are synthetic.
 They do not contain original participant data and are not intended to reproduce the numerical results reported in the manuscript.
 They are provided to demonstrate the expected input structure and analysis workflow.